BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most flexibility for exploring beyond Cancun, such as visiting Mayan ruins or cenotes.
-Major rental agencies are available at the airport and in some tourist areas.
+Renting a car offers the most flexibility for exploring beyond Cancun, like visiting Mayan ruins (Chichen Itza, Tulum) or cenotes at your own pace.
+Major rental agencies are available at the airport and in tourist areas.

 Cost:$30-$70+ USD per day, depending on the car type and insurance.